heidihendry/camelot/README.md

 ### Advanced menus

 ## Administration and advanced configuration

+*This section is not for the faint-of-heart, and intended for people with strong IT knowledge.*

 Camelot has two directories: one for configuration, and one for data storage.
 The location of these directories depends on the OS.